 Back with the Tacoma Giants in 1962, Navarro turned in easily his best Triple-A work.
 Manager Red Davis focused him on relief; starting just twice in 54 games, he went 8-9, 2.20.
-The Los Angeles Angels purchased his contract on September 2 for $30,000.9 “I was entitled to be a free agent, and so the Giants sold me.
-They couldn’t hold me any longer!”10
+The Los Angeles Angels purchased his contract on September 2 for $30,000.11 “I was entitled to be a free agent, and so the Giants sold me.
+They couldn’t hold me any longer!”12

-The 26-year-old rookie made his debut the next day – on the biggest stage in the game, Yankee Stadium.
-L.A. sportswriter Braven Dyer (perhaps best remembered for being punched out by Navarro’s notorious teammate Bo Belinsky) noted that Navarro had never been to a major-league ballpark in his life before then.12 But there was a little more to the story than that.
+The 28-year-old rookie — though he was thought to be 26 — made his debut the next day.
+It came on the biggest stage in the game, Yankee Stadium.
+L.A. sportswriter Braven Dyer (perhaps best remembered for being punched out by Navarro’s notorious teammate Bo Belinsky) noted that Navarro had never been to a major-league ballpark in his life before then.14 But there was a little more to the story than that.
 Navarro noted, “I had my chances before.
-But I made one promise to myself: I am only going to a big-league park when I myself am playing in it!”13
+But I made one promise to myself: I am only going to a big-league park when I myself am playing in it!”15

 In the nightcap of a doubleheader, Navarro pitched three innings.
 He got off to an unsteady start, as Mickey Mantle greeted him with a single and then pulled off a double steal with Tom Tresh.
 A wild pitch was followed by two outs, a walk, and a single, and the Yankees extended their lead to 5-0.
 But Navarro settled down for two scoreless innings, catching Roger Maris looking for his first strikeout.
 The Angels later came back to win 6-5.

-Although Navarro was not especially tall for a major-league pitcher at 5’11”, he had “abnormally long arms, which makes his side-arm curve especially effective.”16 The screwball was something that Angels pitching coach Marv Grissom (who had pitched for Rigney with the Giants) added to his repertoire.17
+Although Navarro was not especially tall for a major-league pitcher at 5’11”, he had “abnormally long arms, which makes his side-arm curve especially effective.”18 The screwball was something that Angels pitching coach Marv Grissom (who had pitched for Rigney with the Giants) added to his repertoire.19

 After that it was a struggle to return to the majors.
 Navarro did pitch in 15 games with Detroit in 1965 (0-2, 4.20, including his only big-league start on September 7).
 His only outing in 1966 was best forgotten.
 He failed to retire a batter on April 17, hitting Fred Valentine with a pitch, serving up a pinch-hit grand slam to Bob Chance, and then allowing a solo shot to Ken McMullen.